venividiascii/standard-homeware/README.md

 I literally need a brand.
 An icon that I can stamp on objects.
 What sort of setup making something easily mountable.
 I need a list of options, trying to find one that's balanced, given the weight limitations.
 Are there government safety standards for wall hanging?

+## Our Values
+- Everything is easy to find
+- Designs follow best practice guidelines
+- You can sort by compatible printer
+- Every object has a version for smaller printers
+-